InstallerContactSite Map

 Install Sequence

-In the left-side pane you can see a list with all the dialogs to be used during your package installation, grouped in the following categories:
+In the left-side pane, you can see a list of all the dialogs to be used during your package installation, grouped into the following categories:

 Testing the installation User Interface